MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/oauth.md

 1. [our own implementation](./azure-devops-oauth.md) or,
 2. use the implementation available through the [Microsoft Identity Platform, aka **Azure Active Directory OAuth**](/azure/active-directory/fundamentals/auth-oauth2).

 We recommend that new apps move forward with registering on Azure AD OAuth, which comes with all of the powerful features of the Microsoft Identity platform.
-Azure DevOps OAuth remains sspported, but no active investment is being made on this model at this time.
+Azure DevOps OAuth remains supported, but no active investment is being made on this model at this time.

 ### Azure Active Directory OAuth
 When you create an Azure AD OAuth app, your app is issued Azure Active Directory (Azure AD) tokens, not Azure DevOps access tokens.
 These tokens have a standard 1-hour duration before expiration.